William Summerlin: Investigation and repercussions

-In 1970, working as a clinical researcher at Stanford University, Summerlin announced that he had been able to transplant skin from one unrelated person to another, avoiding the normal issues of transplant rejection.
+In 1970, while working as a clinical researcher at Stanford University, Summerlin announced that he had been able to transplant skin from one unrelated person to another, avoiding the normal issues of transplant rejection.
 Other researchers were unable to duplicate the results.
-In 1973, he transferred to the University of Minnesota where he announced that he had transplanted the skin from a black man to a white man successfully.
-Again, scientists were unable to confirm this happening.
+In 1973, he transferred to the University of Minnesota, where he announced that he had transplanted the skin from a black man to a white man successfully.
+Again, scientists were unable to confirm that this had happened.

-In 1974, Summerlin was working under Good at Memorial Sloan-Kettering Cancer Center in New York City, conducting research in transplantation immunology, when Good asked Summerlin to repeat the success Summerlin had had with human skin grafting to replicate using mice.
-Good asked research fellow, John Ninnemann to replicate Summerlin's experiments but Ninnemann was unsuccessful.
+In 1974, Summerlin was working under Good at Memorial Sloan-Kettering Cancer Center in New York City, conducting research in transplantation immunology, when Good asked Summerlin to repeat the success Summerlin had had with human skin grafting in mice.
+Good later asked research fellow John Ninnemann to replicate Summerlin's experiments but Ninnemann was unsuccessful.
 Accusations from colleagues surfaced that Summerlin had not been successful with his transplants, but instead was faking the results by using a black pen to color the skin on the mouse.
 A research assistant looking at the mouse discovered that the darkened patch could be removed with alcohol.